raghadsalameh1/E-commerceLaravelRestFulAPIs/README.md

 # E-commerce restful APIs ![version-badge]

-This repo for a Laravel (version 7.24) E-commerce restfull APIs.
+This repo for a Laravel (version 7.24) E-commerce restful APIs.

 The user in the system can be buyer or seller or both.